-As a parent, it’s important that you’re an advocate for your child and understand that you have a strong influence over how they handle their disability.
+As a parent, it’s important that you’re an advocate for Child Learning Disability and understand that you have a strong influence over how they handle their disability.
 With that in mind, incorporate the arts into their routine so they can start to feel a sense of empowerment while potentially discovering a future career path to boot.

 Textile Arts and Sewing